Litoprobka/canary/README.md

 Right away, you may notice some differences.
 Compared to Haskell,
 - type signatures use `:` instead of `::`.
 - type variables are denoted with a quotation mark.
 This way, type names don't have to be uppercase, and value-level identifiers may be used at the type level with no ambiguity (the plan is to have dependent type-esque facilities at compile time, if not outright dependent types).
-- functions may not multiple bodies.
+- functions may not have multiple bodies.
 Instead, there's a `match` expression that behaves the same as `\cases` in Haskell.
 - types have their own namespaces, and constructors have to be qualified by default

 ### Type system